ActiveThis profile is actively maintained

 Environmental Assessment Certificate In February 2020, the hereditary chiefs of the Wet'suwet'en nation filed an application to the British Columbia (B.C.)
 Supreme Court, requesting a judicial review of the decision made by the Environmental Assessment Office (provincial agency that assesses major development proposals in British Columbia) to grant an extension to the Environmental Assessment Certificate for the Coastal GasLink pipeline.
 The chiefs argue that the extension, which was granted in October 2019, should not have been granted based on Coastal GasLink's non-compliance with the conditions of its permits (read more under 'environmental issues') as well as the findings of Canada's National Inquiry on Missing and Murdered Women (read more under 'gender aspects').

 Covid-19 While British Columbia extended its state of emergency, pipeline construction is allowed to continue as it is classified as an essential service by the provincial government.
 It is reported that even though there are less workers on-site, the workers remain in close proximity.
 The situation has caused fears of an outbreak.
 An article published on Ricochet explains how some Indigenous people are reminded of "the darkest episodes of North America’s violent colonial legacy, including the 1837–38 smallpox epidemic caused by infected blankets that white settlers gave to unsuspecting Native Americans.''
 Makwala Smith, a protestor against the relevant legislation said: ''If our isolated communities start getting infected by the virus because of the coming and going of police and CGL workers, this would mean the continuation of the cultural genocide brought upon by racist attitudes and decades of colonialist policies that have been imposed on our people.''
+In December 2020, a COVID-19 outbreak was reported in two accommodation sites for workers, infecting 27 people, who are said to have transmitted the virus in and between the sites.
+This further highlights the lack of safeguards that TC Energy has in place to curb the spread of the virus and protect its own workers.

 Violations of environmental conditions According to the hereditary chiefs, Coastal GasLink does not comply with the conditions set out in the initial Environmental Assessment Certificate of 2014.
 In its inspection reports, the Environmental Assessment Office notes dozens of violations by Coastal GasLink in 2018 and 2019.
 The violations range ''from blocking Indigenous people from accessing their traplines to missing deadlines on commitments to conserve caribou and endangered plants''.
+In June 2020, the Environmental Assessment Office of British Columbia found that TC Energy had cleared a large stretch of protected wetland areas for construction without proper surveying and planning.
+These wetlands are of cultural and ecological importance for the Wet'suwet'en and also serve as habitats for various species at risk and many fish species, which have not been taken into account while determining the adverse impact of the Gaslink pipeline.
+Due to this, more than 42 wetlands have already been affected from the construction procedures and if the construction goes on without the development of site-specific mitigation strategies, more than 300 protected wetlands will be affected.

 Climate change It is expected that the Coastal GasLink pipeline will transport up to five billion cubic feet of natural gas every day when in operation.
 When burned, this natural gas is equivalent to the emission of 585.5 million pounds of CO2 every day.
 This corresponds to approximately 13% of Canada's daily greenhouse gas emissions in 2017.
 In general, all development of untapped fossil fuel sources is incompatible with the Paris climate agreement.
 Analysis by Oil Change International shows that the currently developed fossil fuel reserves for gas, oil and coal are already double the remaining carbon budget for a 50% chance of staying below 1.5°C of global warming.